timothylimyl/robotx_od_pipeline/create_pipeline.md

 # Dependencies:

 **Important note: Pipeline was created before TF2 was released for the API.
-I recommend spending 5-15 hours trying to set up **
+I recommend spending 5-15 hours trying to set up following this [guide](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html).
+Refer back to my instructions as a reference, it is basically 90% the same for TF1 and TF2.**

 Tensorflow 1.x, Python 3.7.